joseeden/joeden/docs/006-Networking/060-Kong-API-Gateway/040-Kong-Plugins/045-Proxy-Caching-Plugin.md

 ## Lab Environment

-This lab tests a Kong API Gateway deployment using a FastAPI Endpoint.
-To simplify, both the Kong API Gateway and the FastAPI Endpoint is installed locally in a Windows 10 machine.
+This lab tests a Kong API Gateway deployment using a FastAPI endpoint.
+To simplify, both the containerized Kong API Gateway and the FastAPI endpoint are installed locally on a Windows 10 machine.
+A Docker Compose file is used to deploy Kong, along with other applications like Prometheus, Zipkin, the ELK Stack, and more.

 :::info